I get a tremendous ROI on business coaching and mentorship, because I’ve developed the skill of being coachable.

 You need two windows every day: FOCUS, to think; and SHIP, to execute.

 I like to block an hour after each call with my mentors to do the work, or to fully absorb it (that’s #3).
 If we’ve booked an hour call, and we use that whole hour, I still have another hour to execute right away while it’s fresh.
 And usually, I end the call as soon as I have one clear directive–whether that happens at the 60-minute mark or the 12-minute mark.
-I don’t make much small talk with my business mentor.
+I don’t make much small talk with my business mentor. - Teach what you’ve learned to someone else.

 This is the best way to retain and understand new knowledge for most people.